This page is for friends and family who want to help someone who has bipolar disorder.

 Discuss behaviour you find challenging

-- If someone is hearing or seeing things you don’t, they might feel angry or annoyed if you don’t share their beliefs.
+- If someone is hearing or seeing things you don’t, they might feel angry, annoyed or confused if you don’t share their beliefs.
 It’s helpful to stay calm, and let them know that, although you don’t share the belief, you understand that it feels real for them.
-(For more ways you can help, see our pages about psychotic experiences, and in particular the section for friends and family.)
+Or, if possible, try to focus on supporting them with how they are feeling rather than confirming or challenging their perception of reality - what feels real for them is real in those moments.

 - If someone becomes very disinhibited while manic, they may do things that feel embarrassing, strange or upsetting to you.
 It can be helpful to calmly discuss your feelings with them when they are feeling more stable.
 Try not to be judgemental or overly critical; focus on explaining how specific things they've done make you feel, rather than making general statements or accusations about their actions.